kde-frameworks-conan/QtSvg/README.md

-# qtbase
+# qtsvg
-Conan package for QtBase
+Conan package for QtSvg